 2) Lipedema is Often Painful

 Common symptoms include pain, heaviness, tenderness, and easy bruising.
 Patients also frequently report fatigue and brain fog.
 Many individuals with this condition also experience swelling, as well as impaired mobility.
 While these symptoms can make daily activities challenging, there are effective strategies and treatments that can help manage these symptoms and improve quality of life.
+These symptoms can make daily activities challenging, but a range of treatment options and self-management strategies can help improve quality of life.

 3) Lipedema Fat Is Resistant to Typical Weight Loss Strategies